Wang-ML-Lab/llm-continual-learning-survey/README.md

 # Continual Learning of Large Language Models: A Comprehensive Survey
-This is an updating survey for Continual Learning of Large Language Models (CL-LLMs), a constantly updated and extended version for the manuscript "[Continual Learning of Large Language Models: A Comprehensive Survey](https://arxiv.org/abs/2404.16789)".
+This is an updating survey for Continual Learning of Large Language Models (CL-LLMs), a constantly updated and extended version for the manuscript "[Continual Learning of Large Language Models: A Comprehensive Survey](https://arxiv.org/abs/2404.16789)", published in [ACM Computing Surveys 2025](https://dl.acm.org/doi/10.1145/3735633).

 ***Welcome to contribute to this survey by submitting a pull request or opening an issue!***